-This subpackage of the kernel package provides specialized attributes such as Filekernel.util This subpackage of the kernel package provides a collection of utility classes that do not depend on the kernel package.
+kernel.util This subpackage of the kernel package provides a collection of utility classes that do not depend on the kernel package.
 It is separated into a subpackage so that these utility classes can be used without the kernel.
-The utilities include a collection of exceptions, classes supporting named objects with attributes, lists of named objects, a specialized cross-reference list class, and a thread class that helps math This package encapsulates mathematical functions and methods for operating on matrices and vectors.
-It also includes a complex number class, a class supporting fractions, and a set of classes supporting fixed-point numbers.
+The utilities include a collection of exceptions, classes supporting named objects with attributes, lists of named objects, a specialized cross-reference list class, and a thread class that helps Ptolemy keep track of executing threads. math This package encapsulates mathematical functions and methods for operating on matrices and vectors.
+It also includes a complex number class, a class supporting fractions, and a set of classes supporting fixed-point numbers. matlab This package contains the MATLAB interface. util This package contains various Ptolemy-independent utilities, such as string utilities and XML utilities.